 The HST-Wellman Summer Institute for Biomedical Optics provides undergraduate student participants with research experience in the field of biomedical optics.
 The program objective is to inspire talented students to pursue advanced research, education, and careers in science and engineering.
 Faculty mentors offer interdisciplinary cutting-edge research projects in diverse, yet cohesive, themes in biomedical optics.

 Eight to twelve undergraduate students admitted each summer pursue full-time laboratory research for nine weeks, working in one of the laboratories at the Wellman Center and MIT.
-In addition to research, students attend lectures and research seminars, as well as professional development workshops on scientific writing, presentation and research ethics.
+In addition to research, students attend lectures and research seminars.
 All student participants are accommodated in the dormitory at the MIT campus and participate in various peer group activities, making their summer experience go much beyond what could be provided by a typical summer research experience in a single lab.

 Research experience in this program is focused on engineering--from discovery of new transformative approaches to development of cutting-edge technologies.
 Innovation in biomedical optics requires understanding of physical and engineering principles, as well as biological and medical insights, to define important challenges and to understand how new technologies must perform.
 This program takes a coherent and interdisciplinary approach to introducing students to the full spectrum of biomedical optics and will help to realize the promise of biomedical optics by attracting talented students to pursue careers in this area at the graduate level and beyond.